Local Wildlife Site

 Description

-This small open space, on the edge of Lewisham town centre, contains many mature trees.
+This small open space, on the edge of Lewisham town centre, contains many mature trees and a number of woodland copses of native and non-native tree species.

 Wildlife